Rosebud County is named for the Rosebud River, which was named for the many wild roses along its banks.

 Location: 1200 Main Street / North 12th Street

 Style: Beaux Arts

 Architect: John G Link and Charles S Haire of Billings

 Contractor: Gray’s Construction Company of South Dakota.

-See: The architect, John G Link of Montana ( in association with Charles S Haire and others ) designed courthouses in Montana in Big Horn County, Carter County, Custer County, Dawson County, Granite County, McCone County, Musselshell County, Richland County, Sheridan County and Silver Bow County; and in Wyoming in Park County, Sheridan County and Washakie County.
+See: The architect, John G Link of Montana ( in association with Charles S Haire and others ) designed courthouses in Montana in Big Horn County, Carter County, Custer County, Dawson County, Granite County, McCone County, Musselshell County, Richland County, Sheridan County and Silver Bow County; in Oregon in Jackson County and in Wyoming in Park County, Sheridan County and Washakie County.

 See: National Register of Historric Places – Rosebud County Courthouse